dhirajtelwani/Bank-Loan-Project/README.md

 - **DAX** — Custom measures for KPIs, MTD, MoM calculations
 - **Power Query** — Data cleaning and transformation
 - **Data Modeling** — Relationships and schema design

-## 📬 Contact

-Feel free to connect or raise an issue if you have any feedback or questions!